KenTacki/ca.berlin.freifunk.net/README.md

 provides us with an id and e-mail and generates a certificate request in the database.
 After the generation of the request an admin has to execute `python3 manage.py requests process` on the server to create the certificate and send it to the user.
-To send an already existing certificate again use `python3 manage.py certificates send`.
+To send an already existing certificate again use `python3 manage.py certificates send --id=ID [--email=EMAIL]`.

-See also:
-`python3 manage.py requests --help`
-`python3 manage.py certificates --help`
+See also: `python3 manage.py requests --help` and: `python3 manage.py certificates --help`

 ## Development